Expanded Functions Dental Auxiliary

 Students will develop self-evaluation skills, an understanding of the Ohio State Dental Board Rules and Laws as they pertain to EFDA, as well as professionalism and ethics in dentistry.
 At the completion of the program, students will be eligible to sit for the written and didactic EFDA board examination to become a fully registered EFDA.

 Due to high demand, program difficulty and other specialized needs, the EFDA program uses a selective program admission process.
 Applicants need to apply to the University of Cincinnait as a Pre-Health Professions student prior to starting the Selective Admissions application.
-The Selective Admissions application for this program will open the beginning of January and close the end of June.
+The Selective Admissions application for this program will open the first business day in March and close the last business day in April.
 Please note: all application requirements must be uploaded by this date in order to be considered for the program, no exceptions.

 EFDA Selective Admissions Minimum Criteria: